A Look At Shanti Pereira's Career Highlights, Stats, Net Worth And More

 A drought of gold medal wins

 Shanti Pereira successfully defended her bronze medal in the 100 metres event at the 2017 Southeast Asian Games held in Kuala Lumpur, Malaysia.
 However, she failed to defend her gold medal in the 200 metres event and had to settle for a bronze.
-Pereira returned to the Southeast Asian Games in 2019, held in the Philippines, with the aim of converting her bronze medals into gold, but failed to do so in both the 100 metres and the 200 metres races as she finished third on both occasions and once again, won bronze medals.
+Pereira returned to the Southeast Asian Games in 2019, held in the Philippines, to convert her bronze medals into gold, but failed to do so in both the 100 metres and the 200 metres races as she finished third on both occasions and once again, won bronze medals.

 Pereira’s return to her ‘golden’ form